On this page

 }

-You do not need to download releases yourself — MIOSA’s serving plane reads from this URI when traffic arrives.
-The URI is shown for debugging and audit.
+You do not need to download releases yourself.
+The metadata is shown for debugging and audit.

 Source snapshot vs release